 Topping Ideas for Moroccan Lentil Soup

 And finally, before you dive into this amazing soup, let's talk toppings!
-Toppings for me are a must and I love having some fun with them.
-I try to make it color, I try to have something spicy and I always do something cooling as well.
+Toppings for me are a must, and I love having some fun with them.
+I try to make it colorful, I try to have something spicy, and I always do something cooling as well.

 Here's what I love to top my lentil soup with: